• Skip to primary navigation

 • Follow the same instructions for firm tofu.

-• If using raw peanuts, toast the raw peanuts on low medium heat for 2-3 minutes and cool it down.
+• If using raw peanuts, toast the raw peanuts on low medium heat for 2-3 minutes and cool them down.
 This will help remove the peanut skins before frying them.

 More Paneer Recipes you will Love